 Not every visitor who engages with your chatbot is the same.
 Understanding which type you're capturing changes how you configure the qualification logic.

 Intent-high, information-lacking.
 This visitor knows they want a solution like yours.
-They're asking comparison questions ("How does this compare to Intercom?"), pricing questions ("What's included in the Pro plan?"), or integration questions ("Does this work with Salesforce?").
+They're asking comparison questions ("How does this compare to Intercom?"), pricing questions ("What's included in the Builder plan?"), or integration questions ("Does this work with Salesforce?").
 These are your best leads.
 The bot should answer the question directly, then offer to send detailed documentation or book a demo.
 Conversion rate on this segment is often 8–15%.

 Intent-medium, exploring.
 This visitor is researching the problem space.
 They ask "How do AI chatbots work?" or "What's the ROI of a support bot?"
 They're not ready to buy today but they're in your funnel.
 Capture their email with a content offer ("I can send you the ROI calculator we use with customers") rather than a sales ask.
 Nurture over weeks, not days.